shaurya-src/Road-Safety-Analysis/README.md

 ## How to run?

 ```
-1. Clone the Repository to your system. <br>
+1. Clone the Repository to your system.
-2. Download the Dataset from given link. <br>
+2. Download the Dataset from given link.
-3. Add the dataset files to same directory <br>
+3. Add the dataset files to same directory.
 4. Open the Jupyter Notebook file and execute.
 ```